howardsolutions/js-design-pattern-projects/README.md

 But by creating a mixin, it more scalable when mixin allow us to share this functionality across classes / modules

 - Hence I just want ONE and ONLY ONE `TodoList` for the entire app - it's a great candidate for SingleTon Pattern

+- To avoid hard-writing a request from its invoker.
+Need to creat an object that is used to encapsulate all information needed to perform an action or trigger an event at a later time

+For the context of the todo-master application, 2 actions used the most is ADD, DELETE.
+To manage the actions - we can implement `Command Patterns`